 Notebook is not on principle methodologically defined; it is the point of intersection for diverse approaches to contemporary visual culture and gallery art.
 The most important criteria are quality, relevance, and the degree to which an article sparks further debate.
 The original studies offered to the editors for publication undergo a thorough double-blind peer review and careful editing, which emphasises clarity of thought, the logic and coherence of argumentation, and the appropriate use of sources and footnotes.

 In 2019, the AVU Research Centre published an anthology of English translations of the most interesting texts from the first ten years of Notebook named The Sešit Reader.
 The First Ten Years of Notebook for Art, Theory and Related Zones 2007–2017.
 All of these texts are also available online.
-Annotations of the current issues are regularly published in Czech and English.
-The complete issues are then published on a delayed open-access basis (at intervals of approximately one year).

 In addition to the original English texts, a crucial step towards making the contents of the journal accessible to an international readership involves translating the two most interesting Czech or Slovak texts from each issue of Notebook and the subsequent publication of these translations online, beginning with issue 29/2020.